-Prices for the Tiago start at Rs 3.2 lakh (ex-showroom, Delhi).
+Prices for the Tata Tiago start at Rs 3.21 lakh (ex-showroom, Delhi).
 Bearing this price in mind, we have to say that the Tiago, is Tata’s best foot forward yet.
-If you are looking for a hatchback that is trendy, has loads of features and ample amount of space, the Tiago fits the bill nicely.
+It does leave you wanting in the performance department but if you are looking for a hatchback that is trendy, has loads of features and ample amount of space, the Tiago fits the bill nicely.

 The Tiago bears no resemblance to any other Tata product, which in our books, is a very good thing to begin with.
 The Bolt and the Vista were plagued by the ‘Indica lookalike’ tag which didn’t go down well with the masses.
 The hatchback follows Tata’s ‘Impact’ philosophy, just like it’s elder siblings, the Zest and the Bolt.
 It looks fresh, contemporary and modern.
 It is amongst the widest cars in the segment at 1647mm, second to only the Grand i10.
 It has a shorter wheelbase than the Celerio, in spite of being a full 146mm longer.
 However, it is the heaviest car in the segment by a considerable margin.

 Wheel Base (mm)